 Eric Zillmer, historian

-2. He was among the worst of the anti-Semites, demonstrating a pathological hatred of Jewish people.
+1. Julius Streicher was a former school teacher, World War I veteran and NSDAP member.
+He was among the worst Nazi anti-Semites, nurturing a pathological hatred of Jewish people.

-4. He is best known as publisher of Der Sturmer, which used crude imagery and false reports to attack Jews.
+4. Julius Streicher is best known as the publisher of Der Sturmer, a newspaper aimed at working-class Germans that used crude imagery and false reports to attack Jews.